pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 `minInc`|float|Required when subcycling is enabled.
 Contains the minimal size allowed for a time *increment*..
 `ramp`|boolean| Only used when subcycling is enabled in Abaqus. <br> `false`: Load is considered to be constant throughout the time step. <br>`true`: Load is applied in a ramped fashion throughout the time step.

+## Overview of operation
+The solver-wrapper consists of 5 files located in the source directory (with *`X`* denoting the Abaqus version, e.g. *`v614.py`*):

+-   *`X.py`*: defines the `SolverWrapperAbaqusX`class.
+-   *`abaqus_v6.env`*: environment file setting the environment for the Abaqus solver.
+-   *`GetOutput.cpp`*: Extracts the output (from Abaqus .odb files) and writes it to a file for each output`ModelPart`.
+Written in C++.
+-   *`USR.f`*: An Abaqus user-subroutine that reads the loads from files (one for each ìnput `ModelPart`) and applies them on the load points.
+Written in FORTRAN.
+-   *`USRinit.f`*: An Abaqus user-subroutine that extract the coordinates of the load points and writes them to files (one for each ìnput `ModelPart`) to initialize each input `ModelPart`.
+Written in FORTRAN.

+## The `__init__` method

+ During initialization, some parameters are substituted in *`abaqus_v6.env`*, *`GetOutput.cpp`*, *`USR.f`* and *`USRinit.f`* and these files are copied to the working directory.
+The C++ files and FORTRAN files are subsequently compiled.
+USRinit is ran to obtain the load point coordinates of each surface of which the name contains "Surface**B**", where **B** should correspond to the index of the elements in `surfaceIDs`.
+These coordinates are stored in `ModelParts` of which the name corresponds to the entries in `interface_input` (which also correspond to elements in `surfaceIDs`).
+GetOutput program is ran to extract the coordinates of the geometrical nodes.
+These coordinates are added to `ModelParts` of which the names corresponds to entries of `interface_output` (also matched with `surfaceIDs`).
+The input `ModelParts`are added to an [`Interface`](../../../data_structure/interface.py) object taking care of the inputs (i.ed. loads), the output `ModelParts` to another instance of `Interface`taking care of outputs (i.e. displacements).

+ ### Files written in the working directory

+ In the file conventions `A` is the start time step (`timestep_start` in the JSON file) and `B` the index of the corresponding element of `surfaceIDs`.

+ -   The Abaqus input file (`input_file` in JSON file) is processed into a file *`CSM_TimeA.inp`* and `CSM_Restart.inp`, the latter taking care of all simulations but the first.
+ -   Upon running USRinit the load point coordinates of each surface of which the name contains "SurfaceB" are written to *`CSM_TimeACpu0SurfaceBFaces.dat`* and *`CSM_TimeACpu0SurfaceBFaces.dat`*.
+When these are processed by the solver-wrapper, also *`CSM_TimeASurfaceBElements.dat`* is created.
+ -   Upon running GetOutput the geometrical nodes are written to *`CSM_TimeASurfaceBNodes.dat`*.

+ ## The `solve_solution_step' method

+ This method is called with an input_interface `Interface` object containing loads, which are written to files read by the (compiled) *`USR.f`* during the invoked Abaqus simulation.
+The Abaqus software is started and shut down for each calculation, i.e. each coupling iteration.
+When the simulation has ran successfully (log-file *`AbaqusSolver.log`*is checked for errors), the outputs are read from the Abaqs by GetOuput and  written to a file.
+The file is read in Python and the output (displacements) are stored on the output_interface `Interface` object which is returned.

+ ### Files written in the working directory

+  In the file conventions `A` is the time step and `B` the index of the corresponding element of `surfaceIDs`.

+ -   Files written by Abaqus for allowing a restart (required every coupling iteration): *`CSM_TimeA.odb`*, *`CSM_TimeA.res`*, *`CSM_TimeA.mdl`*, *`CSM_TimeA.prt`*, *`CSM_TimeA.stt`*.
+ -   Output database file written by Abaqus called *`CSM_TimeA.odb`*` and read by GetOutput.
+ -   Output text file *`CSM_TimeASurfaceBOutput.dat`* containing displacements written by GetOutput and read by the solver-wrapper.
+ -   Input text file *`CSM_TimeASurfaceBCpu0Input.dat`* containing the loads written by the solver-wrapper and read by the USR.

-## Input file
+## Setting up a case: Abaqus input file (.inp)
 The Abaqus solver wrapper is configured to start from an input file which contains all necessary information for the calculation.
 This file should be located in the `main directory`.
-Its name should be specified in the .json file via the parameter `input_file`.
+Its name should be specified in the JSON file via the parameter `input_file`.
 For the remainder of this section this file will be referred to as “base-file”
 <br><br>Creation of the base-file is not considered a part of the solver wrapper functionality as it is case-specific.
 However, in order for the solver wrapper to work, the base-file has to comply with certain general conditions.
 This section aims at informing the user about the requirements for the base-file.

 ### General